Skip to content

 Suppose you sell books on an online store.
 You show the books available for sale alongside prices and make it possible to purchase them.
 A customer visits your website and clicks to purchase a book.
 They are then making an offer to purchase your book.
 By accepting your order, you accept their offer to purchase your book.

-Consideration can be a difficult concept, but it just means that each party is promising to give the other party something.
+Consideration can be a difficult concept, it means that each party is promising to give the other party something.
 In this example, the purchaser promises to pay the seller for the book, and the seller promises to give the purchaser the book in return for that payment.
 Additionally, both the purchaser and seller are adults and capable of understanding this transaction.
 Therefore we can consider them legally able to enter into this binding contract.

 Terms and Conditions